Three Shell Game by Leo Smetsers, Maibro, and Tom Wright

 Pros

-• Strong audience reactions and memorable moments
+• Strong audience reactions due to suspense and unpredictability

 Cons